 Why are these Measures put in Place?

 The new guidelines were put in place following a report from the UKGC outlining the impact the Coronavirus lockdown has had on the gambling industry.
-Gambling activities has overall gone down following the cancellation of many sporting events and closure of landbased casinos.
+Gambling activities has overall gone down following the cancellation of many sporting events and the closure of land-based casinos.
 But problem gamblers are still at risk with an increase in casino games such as slots and poker.

 The newest measures must be followed by casino operators licensed by the UKGC, but are ultimately there for the player’s interest.
 The UKGC always have the player’s interest first in mind.